 1. Reduced costs and increased savings

 Like any business, it’s important for practices to keep their costs low.
-ACOs achieve this by incentivizing physicians to keep their patients healthy and out of the hospital through prevention and avoidance of unnecessary hospitalizations, emergency room visits, and tests and procedures.
+ACOs work to achieve this by incentivizing physicians to keep their patients healthy and out of the hospital through prevention and avoidance of unnecessary hospitalizations, emergency room visits, and tests and procedures, aka coordinated care.
 Unlike traditional fee-for-service payment systems that reward physicians on the number of procedures administered, ACO fee-for-service systems encourage physicians to be more efficient with the tests they apply by offering bonuses for reduced costs instead.
 And it seems this model is working.

 How do ACOs help you reduce costs and increase savings?